 Contraception services are free and confidential, including for people under the age of 16.

 If you're under 16 and want contraception, the doctor, nurse or pharmacists won't tell your parents (or carer).
-They will provide you with contraception as long as they believe you fully understand the information you're given and are able to use the contraception safely.
+They'll provide you with contraception as long as they believe you fully understand the information you're given and are able to use the contraception safely.

-Doctors and nurses have a responsibility to make sure that you are safe and free from harm.
+Doctors and nurses have a responsibility to make sure that you're safe and free from harm.
 They'll encourage you to consider telling your parents (or carer), but they won't make you.
 The only time that a professional will not be able to keep confidentiality is if they believe you're at risk of serious harm, such as abuse.
 If this was the case they would usually discuss it with you first.